Sister Wives Recap: Now with the worst dresses ever

-Oh god more dress fitting.
-Now Robyn is sad about her dress, but they are running out of time.
-PRO-TIP: Ladies, this is why you do not do a custom dress a week before your big event.
+Oh god, more dress fitting.
+Now Robyn is sad about her dress, but they’re running out of time.
+Pro-tip, ladies: this is why you don’t do a custom dress a week before your big event.

-Nickelback is going to run Christmas lights from each house to the middle of the cul de sac, which actually sounds like a cool idea visually but you know it could end up like this National Lampoon’s Christmas Vacation lights.
+Nickelback is going to run Christmas lights from each house to the middle of the cul de sac, which actually sounds like a cool idea visually, but you know it could end up like the lights in National Lampoon’s Christmas Vacation.

 We have no fucking idea what type of material Meri has chosen for her dress.

-Even Dress Lady Sam says that this fabric is not made for anything except cheap upholstery.
-We would be SO MAD if we had to sit on something covered in this hellscape of shiny bronze.
+Even Dress Lady Sam says that this fabric isn’t made for anything except cheap upholstery.
+We would be so mad if we had to sit on something covered in this hellscape of shiny bronze.

-On the other hand, Christine’s dress looks like she is wearing a robe.
+On the other hand, Christine’s dress looks like she’s wearing a robe.

-The dresses are way behind and terrible and so is Nickelback’s light stringing.
+The dresses are way behind schedule and terrible, and so is Nickelback’s light stringing.
 You know we’re going to have to spend next episode watching those fucking lights get strung.